learning-kaggle/learning/README.md

 - Go to the tutorial at https://www.kaggle.com/startupsci/titanic-data-science-solutions
 - Download python at https://www.python.org/downloads/release/python-364/
 - Install the following python packages (documentation on installing python packages can be found here - https://packaging.python.org/tutorials/installing-packages/ )
-- - pandas
 - - numpy
-- - seaborn
+- - seaborn (contains pandas and matplotlib)
-- - matplotlib
 - - sklearn (scikit-learn)

 See you monday,